Yūki Ōtsu

-Yūki Ōtsu (大津 祐樹, Ōtsu Yūki) is a Japanese professional footballer who plays as an attacking midfielder or a winger for J.League club Júbilo Iwata.
+Yūki Ōtsu (大津 祐樹, Ōtsu Yūki) is a Japanese former professional footballer who played as an attacking midfielder or a winger.

 Club career

 Borussia Mönchengladbach

 On 21 July 2011, Ōtsu was signed by Bundesliga side Borussia Mönchengladbach on a three-year contract.
 He made his league debut on 22 October 2011, coming on as a late substitute for Mike Hanke, in a 1–0 away defeat against 1899 Hoffenheim.

 VVV-Venlo

 After having lost prospect with Borussia Mönchengladbach, Ōtsu signed with Dutch Eredivisie side VVV-Venlo until the summer of 2014 on 31 August 2012.
 He was supposed to succeed his countryman Keisuke Honda who had impressed and made a transfer to AC Milan half a year earlier.
 However, on 15 December 2013, Ōtsu badly injured his achilles tendon.
 After a long rehabilitation, Ōtsu became fit again and VVV-Venlo extended his expiring contract until the summer of 2015.

 Return to Kashiwa Reysol

 On 13 December 2014, it was announced that Otsu would leave VVV-Venlo in the winter transfer window.
 He had signed a deal with his former team Kashiwa Reysol.